Modal verbs

 • 'Can' vs 'be allowed to' (exercises with answers and grammar rules with examples).

-We use modal auxiliary verbs can, may, must in the English language for various meanings - ability, possiblity, probability, certainty, permission, prohibition, obligation, opinion, speculation, etc.
+We use modal auxiliary verbs can, may, must in the English language to express various meanings - ability, possiblity, probability, certainty, permission, prohibition, obligation, opinion, speculation, etc.

 Can

-1. It is used to express the ability to do something.
+1. Can is used to express the ability to do something.

 I can swim very well.